West Virginia Internet Sales Tax

 Under West Virginia law, a limited number of items may be exempt from sales tax, and certain purchasers may not be required to pay sales tax.
 For example, sale of textbooks required to be used in most schools in the state, public or private, when sold directly to schools or students, are exempt from sales tax.
 The West Virginia State Tax Department publishes a concise listing of exempt items and organizations.
 For more complete and authoritative information, review CSR 110-15-9, or WVC 11-15-9 through WVC 11-15-9m.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOR publishes some very basic guidance on the use tax in a short publication apparently dating from 1997.
-Also, the package of West Virginia personal income tax forms and instructions, 2011 edition, includes a form for paying use tax; the brief instructions at the top of the form state that “Purchaser’s Use Tax is a tax on the use of tangible personal property or services in West Virginia where Sales Tax has not been paid.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The STD publishes some very basic guidance on the use tax in a short publication apparently dating from the 1990s.
+Also, the package of West Virginia personal income tax forms and instructions, 2014 edition, includes a form for paying use tax. the brief instructions at the top of the form state that “Purchaser’s Use Tax is a tax on the use of tangible personal property or services in West Virginia where Sales Tax has not been paid.
 Use Tax applies to the following: internet purchases, magazine subscriptions, mail-order purchases, out-of-state purchases, telephone purchases originating out-of-state, TV shopping networks, and other purchases of taxable items.”

 Similarly, a West Virginia State Tax Department publication from 2009, “Tax Tips for Senior Citizens,” mentions that “Use tax is due on all purchases made through the internet, via mail order, or from an out-of-state company when West Virginia sales tax is not collected.”